Why we're needed

 At Little Village, we believe in every child’s right to a good childhood, and the desire all parents have to give their children the best possible start in life.
-Unfortunately, through our work we see the challenges and systemic constraints trapping families in poverty, which are being made worse by the pandemic.
+Unfortunately, through our work we see how families can quickly become trapped in poverty by the lack of a safety net, now made much worse by the cost of living crisis.

 Why do families get referred to Little Village?

-There are a wide range of reasons for families being referred to Litle Village.
-In 2020:
+There are a wide range of reasons for families being referred to Little Village.
+In 2022:

 - 6% of families had a disabled family member